beccabender/hello-world2/README.md

 This is a test during the 2nd github workshop

 This is a line that I added in the formatting branch.

+I'm adding a line of test through textmate and the desktop